Skip to main content

 Conversely, the decline in estrogen during menopause is associated with an increase in adipocyte size and a shift in fat distribution to the abdominal region, a pattern linked to a pro-inflammatory state and insulin resistance.

-Hormone replacement in has been shown to mitigate these changes.
+Hormone replacement in postmenopausal women has been shown to mitigate these changes.
 Estrogen therapy can improve the lipid profile by decreasing LDL cholesterol and increasing HDL cholesterol.
 Meta-analyses have confirmed that HRT reduces insulin resistance and the incidence of new-onset type 2 diabetes in postmenopausal women.

 The choice of delivery route is significant; transdermal estrogen appears to have a more neutral or favorable effect on inflammatory markers like C-reactive protein (CRP) compared to oral formulations, which undergo first-pass metabolism in the liver.
 This highlights the importance of personalized protocols that consider the full spectrum of metabolic effects.